Last Updated on 28 November 2025 by Cycloscope

 Sanmen is a really off-the-beaten-path getaway town in Zhejiang, perfect for a weekend out or even a day trip from Hangzhou or Shanghai.
 The county of Sanmen is pretty big, comprising mountains, seaside, and wetlands.
 We lived here for 1 year.

-The highlight of Sanmen County is surely Shepan Island, home of the best caves in Zhejiang, but also the town itself and the nearby wetlands are really worth a visit.
+The highlight of Sanmen County is surely Shepan Island, home to the best caves in Zhejiang, but the town itself and the nearby wetlands are also really worth a visit.

 Sanmen County’s history dates back to the Neolithic period, the caves on Shepan Island have been inhabited since then.

-It’s now under the municipality of Taizhou, hosting in its territory the most advanced nuclear power plant in the world, a multi-billion-dollar collaboration between the US government and the PRC.
+It’s now under the municipality of Taizhou, which hosts the most advanced nuclear power plant in the world, a multi-billion-dollar collaboration between the US government and the PRC.
 Sanmen is also home to many underground Christian churches.

-Sanmen is mainly famous for its crabs, well known in China for their delicious taste, the crabs are bred in the fascinating wetlands, where thousands of artificial ponds have been created.
+Sanmen is mainly famous for its crabs, which are well known in China for their delicious taste.
+The crabs are bred in the fascinating wetlands, where thousands of artificial ponds have been created.
 There is a saying in Sanmen for advertising the crab, “Sanmen crabs, walking all over the world.”

 This post is part of our weekend getaways from Shanghai or Hangzhou, a collection of great off-the-beaten-path spots in Zhejiang and Jiangsu.